-Analytical Approach Comments Applicable Rating Methodologies Corporate Credit Rating Methodology Rating Approach - Implicit support from Parent or Group Parent/Group Support Parent/Group Company: MoR, Gol www.icra.in

-The assigned rating factors in the criticality and strategic importance of the two DFC projects and hence the DFCCIL for the MoR and the expectation of timely financial support from the GoI to the rated entity Consolidation/Standalone The rating is based on standalone financial statements of the issuer
+Analytical Approach Comments Applicable rating methodologies Corporate Credit Rating Methodology Parent/Group support Parent: MoR, Gol The assigned rating factors in the criticality and strategic importance of the two DFC projects and hence DFCCIL for the MoR and the expectation of timely financial support from the Gol to the rated entity.
+This comes in the form of budgetary support, as part of the Union Budget, allocated to Indian railways towards DFCCIL.
+Consolidation/Standalone The rating is based on standalone financial statements of the issuer.